learn-ballerina/learn-ballerina.github.io/src/index.md

-# Ballerina best practices guide
+# Ballerina Programming Language - best practices guide

-Welcome to the Ballerina best practices guide!
+Welcome to the best practices guide of Ballerina programming language!

-[Ballerina](ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+[Ballerina](https://ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 This is a collection of best practices on using various Ballerina concepts and functionalities.
 This guide is opinionated and not Ballerina's official documentation.
 You won't find a list of every Ballerina syntax and standard library usage help here.
 Rather, you'll find a concise list of highly recommended options.
 The list is growing!